jmfvarela/mockingHTTPServices/README.md

-Proof of concept: mocking HTTP services.
+Proof of concept: mocking HTTP services with MockServer.

 Tested in Windows.